DEAD090/Instagram-trend-pakistan-2025/README.md

 # Instagram-trend-pakistan-2025
 # 🇵🇰 Instagram Trend Analysis — 2025 (Jan–Apr)
-## “Day in My Life — Student Edition” Trend in Pakistan
+## “Analysing Trends— Student Edition” in Pakistan
-**By Muhammad Rahim Omer** — A-Level Student, Pakistan
+**By Muhammad Rahim Omer** — A levels Student, Pakistan
 *Data Analytics Portfolio Project for My University Application*

----

 ## 🎯 Objective
 To analyze the most viral Instagram trend in Pakistan in early 2025 — the *“Day in My Life — Student Edition”* Reels — and uncover: